 - Recruiter Contact Info — They show the name, picture, and social media links of the recruiter for each job.
 There is even a YouTube video of each recruiter.
 Millennials and other passive candidates value this level of transparency.
 If you have a recruiter owning your job reqs why not show them?

-- Social Proof Badge — They include a Top 100 Employer badge on every job description.
+- Social Proof Badge — They include a Top 100 Employer of choice award badge on every job description.
 Social proof is effective advertising for you every time.

 - Nearby Restaurants, etc. — They have a nifty link to let candidates see nearby restaurants, gyms, schools and airports.